kubeflow/community/how-to/join_kubeflow_ecosystem.md

 - [ ] All project metadata and resources are vendor-neutral
 - [ ] Governance structure
 - [ ] Contributing guides
-- [ ] Overlap with existing Kubeflow projects
 - [ ] Public list of adopters.